ieee-p21451-1-5/easy-frp/README.md

 # easy-frp

-This repository is for easy deployment of [`frp`](https://github.com/fatedier/frp) in the IEEE P21451-1-5 demonstration system.
+This repository is for easy deployment of [`frp`](https://github.com/fatedier/frp) in IEEE P21451-1-5 standard's demonstration system.

 We assume you log in as the super user, though it is **strongly recommended against** in practical deployment.